mikegratton/LetsTalk/example/fastdds/readme.md

 This is the eprosima Hello World example from the documentation.
-Note that the cmake links to letstalk, but that's just a convenenice to get all of the include/lib paths correct.